 If you have your oil pressure tested and it is above the minimum then you probably have a problem with the control board that controls the buzzer and flashing light.
 This is an “L” shaped board that lives behind the speedometer.
 Simply remove your speedometer and you will see it.
 We have these for sale as well if you find you need one.
 If you replace this board and you are still having problems (it happens) then you may have a problem with the printed circuit foil on the rear of the instrument cluster or the tachometer.
 The control board is getting a signal from the tachometer and if something is not right at the tach or with the foil circuitry in between then this could cause a false alarm.

 At this point you have three options.
 You can continue to have the oil light flash and the buzzer come on at random intervals (very disturbing to say the least) and just ignore it (not a good idea but many people do).
 Second choice would be to continue to try to track down the problem by replacing the instrument cluster, etc. This can get expensive.
-Or you could go with the third option which would be to install an oil pressure gauge and just ground the sensor wire to the engine.
+Or you could go with the third option which would be to install an oil pressure gauge and just disable the buzzer and flashing light.
+I recently did a video on how to do that which I will link below.
 This way you can monitor your oil pressure yourself with the gauge and the buzzer and light will never come on again.
 The flickering oil light will still work below 2000 rpm so you will still have the idiot light at idle.
 Many people do this and it is a good idea to install an oil pressure gauge so that you can know what is going on with your motor.
 You could mark the danger zones on the gauge with red tape just incase someone besides yourself is driving the van.

 Now you know all that I know about the oil light flashing and buzzing problem.
 I hope this helps answer your questions.
 If you need any parts please feel free to give us a call or email or order on-line through our web store.